Hapag-Lloyd Flug

-Hapag-Lloyd Flug (between 2005 and 2007 also marketed as Hapagfly) was a German leisure airline headquartered in Langenhagen, Lower Saxony that was originally founded by Hapag-Lloyd and later became a subsidiary of TUI Group.
+Hapag-Lloyd Flug GmbH (known as Hapagfly GmbH between 2005 and 2007) was a German leisure airline headquartered in Langenhagen, Lower Saxony, that was originally founded by Hapag-Lloyd and later became a subsidiary of TUI Group.
 It operated scheduled and charter passenger flights mainly to holiday resorts in Europe.
 Its successor is today's TUI fly Deutschland.

 History

 Foundation and early years

 The original HAPAG company first became involved in the aviation industry in 1910, sponsoring Zeppelin flights.

 Hapag-Lloyd Flug was established in July 1972, two years after HAPAG merged with Norddeutscher Lloyd, when the Hapag-Lloyd shipping group bought a few Boeing 727s to fly its cruise passengers from Germany to the ports of call for the cruises.
 It began operations on 30 March 1973.
 With the boom of the holiday charter flight market in the 1970s, it quickly adopted charter flights to popular holiday destinations in the Mediterranean Sea area and the Canary Islands as well and soon became one of the biggest German charter airlines.
 Throughout the years, the airline added regular passenger flights to its schedule, as well as new airplanes, such as the Boeing 737-100 and Airbus A310 aircraft.
 In 1979, Bavaria Germanair, a charter air carrier operating Airbus A300B4 and British Aircraft Corporation BAC One-Eleven series 400 and 500 jets, was merged into Hapag-Lloyd Flug.

 In 1998, it became the first airline in the world to adopt the Boeing 737-800.